-This approach threads through my career.
-I began teaching English in 1970, working through to senior leader, head, advisor, Ofsted Inspector and Deputy Chief Inspector for Nottinghamshire.
-Going Freelance in 1998 led to: Executive Headships, NCTL Lead Facilitator & Curriculum Adviser for the DfE.
-I published two books: "The Evaluation of Pastoral Care & PSHE" and "Desire Lines".
-Business experience in Restoration, Sculpture and Publishing informed training and mentoring over 1,500 start-up consultancies around the UK.
+This belief threads through my career.
+I began teaching English in 1970, working through middle leadership to senior leader, headteacher, advisor, Ofsted Inspector and Deputy Chief Inspector for Nottinghamshire.
+Going Freelance in 1998 led to: work in many Special Measures Schools; Executive Headships; National College (NCTL) Lead Facilitator & Consultant Leader; East Midlands Regional Curriculum Adviser for the Department of Education and numerous training and consultancy contracts around the UK and abroad.
+I've published two books: "The Evaluation of Pastoral Care & PSHE" and "Desire Lines" Materials and articles on a range of subjects about evaluation, planning and leadership can be found in the MATERIALS on the top bar.

-If that includes you click here.
+If you think that might be you click here

 As Chair of the charity Kenyan Education Support KES, it's great to provide scholarships to gifted but disadvantaged Kenyan youngsters who would otherwise have no education.
 Our scholars, many now at University, are already making a positive difference to our world.